 5. Disk Full or Insufficient Storage

-Learn more on cleaning up you MacBook.
+If you are using Mac, learn more on cleaning up you Mac.

-6. Needs Authorization
+6. Needs Authorization Error

-8. No file or File Missing
+8. No File or File Missing Error

 There are lot of situations, site owners move the original location of the file to another location on the server.
 If proper 301 redirect is not setup, then accessing the previous file location will result in file missing error similar to 404 – not found error.
 Only website owner can fix this by redirecting old file link to correct URL.
 In other words, try contacting the website owner to fix this issue.

 In the above guide, we have explained how to fix various download errors in Google Chrome.
 First try preliminary steps as they can help to fix the issue easily and saves time.
 Also, ensure to download files from reliable sources and avoid downloading virus infected files by skipping the security settings.